andrzejkowalczyk227/sphere_rotation_drag/README.md

 # sphere_rotation_drag
-using openGL
+using openGL\n
-rotating sphere by dragging
+rotating sphere by dragging\n
 storing rotation with quaternions